-- 1. Fuel meter

-- 2. Coolant temperature display
+- Coolant temperature display/air intake temperature display

-- 3. Speedometer
+- 2. Speedometer

-- 4. Tachometer
+- 3. Tachometer

-- 5. Odometer/tripmeter/fuel reserve tripmeter
+- 4. Odometer/tripmeter/fuel reserve tripmeter

-- 6. "SELECT" button
+- 5. "SELECT" button

-- 7. "RESET" button
+- 6. "RESET" button

+- 7. Clock

-- 8. Clock
+- 8. Fuel meter

 Be sure to stop the vehicle before making any setting changes to the multi-function meter unit.
 Changing settings while riding can distract the operator and increase the risk of an accident.

 The multi-function meter unit is equipped with the following:

-- a speedometer
+- a speedometer (which shows the riding speed)

-- a tachometer
+- a tachometer (which shows engine speed)

-- an odometer
+- an odometer (which shows the total distance traveled)

 - two tripmeters (which show the distance traveled since they were last set to zero)

 - a fuel reserve tripmeter (which shows the distance traveled since the left segment of the fuel meter started flashing)

 - a clock

 - a fuel meter

 - a coolant temperature display

+- an air intake temperature display

 - a self-diagnosis device

-TIP .
+- an LCD and tachometer brightness control mode

+TIP.

-- Be sure to turn the key to "ON" before using the "SELECT" and "RE-SET" buttons. - For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT" button for at least one second.
+Be sure to turn the key to "ON" before using the "SELECT" and "RE-SET" buttons.
+For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT" button for at least one second.